chc620LU/chc620LU.github.io/_pages/about.md

 ## Currently Open to Job Opportunity!

-Ph.D. candidate in Chemical Engineering at Lehigh University specializing in cheminformatics, virtual screening, and machine learning techniques for molecule discovery and reaction pathway analysis.
-Highly motivated to tackle complex chemical problems and develop computational tools to innovate solutions benefiting both humanity and the environment.
+I am a Ph.D. candidate in Chemical Engineering at Lehigh University, working in Dr. Rangarajan's research group.
+Deeply fascinated by the intersection of molecular design and computational techniques, I have focused my research on:

+* Cheminformatics and virtual molecule screening.
+* Application of machine learning in molecular discovery frameworks.
+* Analysis of molecular properties, synthesizability, and chemical reaction pathways.

+Currently, I am exploring reinforcement learning models to enhance my small molecule discovery projects and developing a keen interest in applying large language models (LLMs) for interpreting chemical reactions.
+With experience in both industry and academia, I'm passionate about addressing complex chemical challenges and creating innovative solutions beneficial to both the society and the environment.

+Outside research, I enjoy DIY home renovating, experimenting with new recipes in the kitchen, and exploring scenic trails during hikes.

 <!--
 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!